A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: Conclusion

 \section{Conclusion}

-We present in this paper an introduction on the method and first results of a comprehensive model of the quiet Sun and solar active regions.
-This model provides in a single simulation an unprecedented combination of a computational domain that is wide enough to host large active region and spans from the uppermost convection zone to the corona, a billion grid points mesh, a long temporal evolution including about 11.5 hours of quiet Sun and 48 hours of active region, strong and complex active region scale magnetic flux, and sophisticated physics for radiative and conduction energy transport in the solar atmosphere, each of which is truly a challenge for numerical simulations.
+In this paper, we present an introduction to the method and the first results of a comprehensive model of quiet Sun and solar active regions.
+This model provides in a single simulation an unprecedented combination of a computational domain that is wide enough to host large active regions and spans from the uppermost convection zone to the corona, a billion grid point mesh, a long temporal evolution including about 11.5 hours of quiet Sun and 48 hours of active region, strong and complex active region scale magnetic flux, and sophisticated physics for radiative and conduction energy transport in the solar atmosphere, each of which is truly a challenge for numerical simulations.

-As summarized above, the simulated quiet Sun and active region can reproduce the realistic stratification of plasma density and temperature, and many of the features and dynamics in observations.
-In particular, this model provides a fully self-consistent evolution of the plasma and magnetic field and allows for direct connection between the emission, plasma thermodynamics, and magnetic field that are difficult to measure in remote sensing observations.
-Moreover, the simulation data can also be used to verify results from methods that assumes the domination of either plasma or magnetic and neglect the other.

-The scope of the current paper is to present overview of the general properties of the simulated quiet Sun and active regions, with highlighting a few results that could lead to a wide range of following studies.
-In addition to the very wide range of topics covered in this paper, more than 170 flares occur in 48 hours of the active region stage, with the largest flare reaching M class and accompanied by a spectacular coronal mass ejection.
-The overview of the results related to solar eruptions will be presented in a forthcoming paper.
+The scope of the current paper is to present an overview of the general properties of the simulated quiet Sun and active regions, with highlighting a few results that could lead to a wide range of subsequent studies.
+In addition to the very wide range of topics covered in this paper, more than 170 flares occur in 48 hours of the active region stage.
+The largest flare reaches M class and is accompanied by a spectacular coronal mass ejection.
+An overview of the results related to solar eruptions will be presented in a forthcoming paper.

-The simulation generated in total amount about 400\,TB data, including full 3D snapshots of the whole computational domain, 2D diagnostic slices (plane cuts, $\tau$ surfaces, and emission measures as presented in this paper) at high temporal cadence, and the presented results are from the analysis of less than 10\% of them.
+The simulation generated a total of about 400\,TB data, including full 3D snapshots of the whole computational domain, 2D diagnostic slices (plane cuts, $\tau$ surfaces, and emission measures as presented in this paper) at high temporal cadence, and the presented results are from the analysis of less than 10\% of them.
 The data will be open to the community.
-However, due to the limited manpower and IT resources, these data cannot be made available as a whole package.
+However, due to limited manpower and IT resources, these data cannot be made available as a whole package.
 For the moment, interest of using the data can be addressed to authors of this paper.